miurahr/py7zr/docs/api.rst

             print('{:s}: {:X}...'.format(name, bio.read(10))

-.. method:: SevenZipFile.list()
+.. py:method:: SevenZipFile.list()

     Return a List[FileInfo].

-.. method:: SevenZipFile.archiveinfo()
+.. py:method:: SevenZipFile.archiveinfo()

     Return a ArchiveInfo object.

-.. method:: SevenZipFile.test()
+.. py:method:: SevenZipFile.test()

    Read all the archive file and check a packed CRC.
    Return ``True`` if CRC check passed, and return ``False`` when detect defeat, or return ``None`` when the archive don't have a CRC record.

-.. method:: SevenZipFile.testzip()
+.. py:method:: SevenZipFile.testzip()

     Read all the files in the archive and check their CRCs.
     Return the name of the first bad file, or else return ``None``.
     When the archive don't have a CRC record, it return ``None``.

-.. method:: SevenZipFile.write(filename, arcname=None)
+.. py:method:: SevenZipFile.write(filename, arcname=None)

    Write the file named *filename* to the archive, giving it the archive name *arcname* (by default, this will be the same as *filename*, but without a drive